agarrharr/talking-dudes-podcast/_posts/2017-09-21-vulerability.md

 And it's freeing, no matter what happens in that relationship, no matter how that person responds.
 Just laying it out on the table is a freeing thing.

 *Whenever you don't share, you've created disconnection.
-There's an illusion that youhaven't created disconnection because you think "I haven't said anything, so it must be fine."
+There's an illusion that you haven't created disconnection because you think "I haven't said anything, so it must be fine."
 But it's not fine.
 It's the opposite.
-But you don't think through that ogically.
+But you don't think through that logically.
 That part of your brain is turned off because you're so afraid of what that disconnection would look like.*

 It's really a childish thing that kids do all the time, where they think "No one has to know."